tpimentelms/tpimentelms.github.io/_publications/2023-12-06-opedal-etal-2023-generalized.md

         Ryan Cotterell and
         Tim Vieira
     },
-    booktitle = {Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing}, title = {An Exploration of Left-Corner Transformations}, year = {2023},
+    booktitle = {Conference on Empirical Methods in Natural Language Processing (EMNLP)}, title = {An Exploration of Left-Corner Transformations}, year = {2023},
     doi = {10.18653/v1/2023.emnlp-main.827},